Customise Consent Preferences

 In 1940-42, the organ was rebuilt by Hill, Norman and Beard and the impressive casework by Stephen Dykes Bower added in 1950.

-Now, after more than 70 years of providing music for daily worship, it is time for this organ to undergo another restoration to continue to preserve it for future generations.
+Throughout 2022 and 2023, after more than 70 years of providing music for daily worship, the organ underwent an extensive rebuild to preserve it for future generations.

 image-d69687a17646e985998381c981f832b6c60cf34b-7981x5321-jpg